pascalpepe/django-miniblog/CONTRIBUTING.md

 ### Developer Certificate of Origin (DCO)

-This project does not required a Contributor License Agreement (CLA).
+This project does not require a Contributor License Agreement (CLA).
 However, all contributors must agree to the following [Developer Certificate of Origin](https://developercertificate.org/) (DCO):